sheamusorman/ML-Page-Evictor/README.md

-#### Initial Ideation
+# Initial Ideation

-### Selected Focus: ML-Based Page Evictor
+## Selected Focus: ML-Based Page Evictor

-## Reasoning
+### Reasoning

-1. No Necessity mofidy a kernal
+1. No Necessity modify a kernal
 2. Decently easily implementable simulator
 3. Recreateable standard policies
 4. No worrying about race conditions!
 5. Concrete and clear reward system for the model

-## Pre-research Ideas on Model
+### Pre-research Ideas on Model

-# Live Learning: Multi-armed-bandit approach
+#### Live Learning: Multi-armed-bandit approach

 1. Spend some time learning the manner in which pages are accessed and decide a pre-made policy based on what is optimal?

 Could also...

 2. Spend some time learning how certain pages are accessed--sequentially or randomly--and adapt policy as such.
 Could create clusters of page that are sequentially accessed/ routinely acessed together.

-^ I LOVE this idea, but it might be hard to implement
+Big fan of using this in model.

-# Pre-trained algorithm?
+#### Pre-trained algorithm?

-Seems much less optimal... not adaptive? not quite sure how this would make good use of ML. probably would cause less overhead tho!
+Seems much less optimal... not adaptive? not quite sure how this would make good use of ML.
+Probably would cause less overhead though.

-## Plan
+### Plan

 1. Research Page Eviction (Refresher) and learn how ML is used with it

 2. Create a simulator and add clear support for known policies, such as LRU, FIFO, Random

-3. Define the ML problme
+3. Define the ML problem

+4.

-### 1. Research Findings:
+## 1. Research Findings:

-## Learning-based page replacement scheme for efficient I/O processing - https://www.nature.com/articles/s41598-025-88736-4
+### Learning-based page replacement scheme for efficient I/O processing - https://www.nature.com/articles/s41598-025-88736-4

-# EELRU - Early Eviction Least Recently Used
+#### EELRU - Early Eviction Least Recently Used

 ML reaction to cache-size not being large enough for sequential reads to benefit from LRU

-# LPR - Learned Page Replacement
+#### LPR - Learned Page Replacement

 Multi-Armed-Bandit Approch: spend some time learning, then apply optimal learned policy for workload